 Although gluten contains lipids (5 to 10%), carbohydrates and minerals, most of its constituents are protein compounds (75 to 85%).
-More specifically, it is the insoluble protein fraction that is obtained by removing the starch and soluble constituents of the cereal grain.
-This protein complex can be divided into two large fractions by their solubility in water / alcohol solutions: soluble prolamins and insoluble glutenins.
+More specifically, it is the insoluble protein fraction that obtain while removing the starch and soluble constituents of the cereal grain.
+This protein complex can be divided into two large fractions by their solubility into water/alcohol solutions: soluble prolamins and insoluble glutenins.
+Here are the Advantages and Disadvantages of Gluten.

 Where is gluten found?